Canon G7 X Mark III vs M200

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M200 is notably larger (13 percent) than the Canon G7 X Mark III.
 In this context, it is worth noting that neither the G7X Mark III nor the M200 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark III has a lens built in, whereas the M200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the G7X Mark III gets 235 shots out of its NB-13L battery, while the M200 can take 315 images on a single charge of its LP-E12 power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the G7X Mark III can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.